UoFallujah/Detecting-Phishing-Attack-using-ML-DL-Models/README.md

 Developed a model to detect Phished emails from legitimate ones  using the Spam Assassin dataset.
 Extracted relevant features by processing the mails using the NLP  toolkit.
 Built various ML models like Naïve Bayes, Random Forest, and Voting  Ensemble with the best accuracy of ~72%, and deep learning  model like Neural Network with an accuracy of ~96%.
 ### Overview

 Phishing is when cybercriminals send malicious emails designed to trick people into falling for a scam.
 The intent is often to get users to reveal financial information, system credentials, or other sensitive data.
-The term “Phishing” came about in mid-1990’s, when hackers began using fraudulent emails to fish for information from unsuspecting users.
-Cybercriminals use phishing because it’s easy, cheap and effective.
+The term “Phishing” came about in the mid-1990s, when hackers began using fraudulent emails to fish for information from unsuspecting users.
+Cybercriminals use phishing because it’s easy, cheap, and effective.
 Email addresses are easy to obtain and emails are virtually free to send.
-With little effort and little cost, attackers can quickly gain access to valuable data.
-We can detect these emails and detect them as spam and reduce these attacks.
-To do this we can use various machine learning and deep learning models.
+With little effort and cost, attackers can quickly access valuable data.
+We can detect these emails and detect them as spam, and reduce these attacks.
+To do this, we can use various machine learning and deep learning models.

 ![amazon](https://user-images.githubusercontent.com/33484737/118261797-b1dac080-b4d1-11eb-997d-f50c1d8952ca.jpg)